return to homepage

 In its native habitat, piggyback plant grows as a groundcover in the shady woodland forests along the northern Pacific coastline.
 Give it a cool spot with high humidity and you'll find it's easy to grow.

 The lush, green, hairy leaves on this evergreen are mapleleaf-shaped with scalloped edges.
 Decorative leaf patterns form an eye-catching mound of foliage.
-But, the captivating feature is the way it makes new plants.
+But the captivating feature is the way it makes new plants.
 Mature leaves grow new plantlets from the top of its petioles (the place where the leaf attaches to the stem).
 This unusual growth habit lends the common names, piggyback plant, youth-on-age and thousand mothers.

+Will it bloom?
 Spikes of tubular flowers sometimes appear in summer, but rarely on plants grown indoors.

 Repot in spring every couple years or when the roots fill the pot.
 Its creeping roots spread so use a wide pot.
 Just be sure to use one with drainage holes to prevent overwatering.
+The hairs on the leaves and stems can cause minor skin irritation.
+It's a good idea to wear gloves when repotting.

 Brown, crispy leaves?
 Dry-looking foliage can be caused by a few things: